 Donning a Toga Most Romans did not like wearing the toga as it was hot, heavy and uncomfortable.
 To wear one took a deal of preparation and at least one other person to help the wearer put it on.
 The toga was impractical day wear needing constant adjustment to preserve the correct draped form, and to stop it simply falling off.

 Wearing a toga will be quite possibly a very alien concept for people used to modern tailored clothing.
-Swathed in metres of material that must be precisely draped to be worn properly, the left arm and, occasionally, hand dedicated to supporting the voluminous garment and restricted to walking in short, measured steps can be an art that requires practice.
+Being swathed in metres of material all precisely draped to be worn properly, with the left arm and, occasionally, hand dedicated to supporting the voluminous garment. and restricted to walking in short, measured steps requires practice.